 Dr. Baas' research interests are in the algorithms, architectures, arithmetic, circuits, and VLSI design for high-performance, energy-efficient, and area-efficient computation with strong consideration of the challenges and opportunities of future fabrication technologies.
 He is interested in both programmable and special-purpose processors with an emphasis on DSP workloads.
 Recent projects include the AsAP (Asynchronous Array of simple Processors) programmable array processor chip, applications, and tools [ISSCC 2006]; Low Density Parity Check (LDPC) decoders; FFT processors; viterbi decoders; and H.264 video codecs.
 The 0.18 μm AsAP 1 chip contains 36 programmable processors, operates at over 610 MHz at 2.0 V, and is believed to be the second highest clock rate processor designed in any university.
 His research group recently completed the design and fabrication of a second generation processing platform with 167 1.2 GHz processors in 65 nm CMOS [VLSI Symp 2008] which is believed to be the highest clock rate processor designed in any university.
 The chip contains 164 programmable processors that can each independently control their supply voltage and clock frequency; three highly-configurable special-purpose processors: Fast Fourier transform (FFT), H.264 video motion estimation, and Viterbi decoder; and three 1.3 GHz 16 KB shared memories.

 Dr. Baas also worked at Hughes Aircraft performing mechanical design and radar system design during two internships.
-Other positions held include: consultant for a variety of technology companies, legal consultant, computer programmer, plasma etcher machine operator, gardener, prep cook, sandwich cook, pasta cook, car washer, radar enclosure mechanical designer, mechanical assembly worker, newspaper delivery boy, offset printing press operator, taco/burrito cook, door-to-door salesman, radar test target assembler and supervisor, dishwasher, and the most enjoyable job ever (except professor): pizza cook.
+Other positions held include: consultant for a variety of technology companies, legal consultant, computer programmer, plasma etcher machine operator, gardener, prep cook, sandwich cook, pasta cook, car washer, radar enclosure mechanical designer, vacuum pump oil changing cart assembler, newspaper delivery boy, offset printing press operator, taco/burrito cook, door-to-door salesman, radar test target assembler and supervisor, dishwasher, and the most enjoyable job ever (except professor): pizza cook.

 Dr. Baas was an NSF Fellow from 1990-93 and a NASA Graduate Student